 Conductive keratoplasty is a non-invasive form of eye surgery.
 It targets the cornea, which is the outermost layer of the eye, and is instrumental in focusing light.
-By changing the shape of the cornea using radio frequencies, surgeons can address problems such as presbyopia and hyperopia, which make it hard to focus on close objects.
+By changing the shape of the cornea using radio frequencies, surgeons can address problems such as long-sightedness or presbyopia.

 How Does Conductive Keratoplasty Work?

-CK works by counteracting the degradation of the cornea which naturally occurs in many of us as we age.
-As we enter middle age, our corneas tend to lose their suppleness, making it harder to focus on nearby text or images
+CK works by counteracting the degradation of the cornea, which naturally occurs in many of us as we age.
+As we become middle-aged, our corneas tend to lose their suppleness, making it harder to focus on nearby text or images.

 1. Assessment and Preparation

-The first stage in conductive keratoplasty is a consultation with an eye specialist.
-They will be able to ascertain the degree of presbyopia or hyperopia suffered by each individual and assess whether corrective radiofrequency surgery is the appropriate solution.
+The first stage in CK is a consultation with an eye specialist.
+They will be able to ascertain the degree of long or short-sightedness each individual has, and assess whether corrective radiofrequency surgery is the appropriate solution.
 Factors such as age and broader personal health will also enter the picture.
-If everything aligns, the surgeon will explain the keratoplasty procedure to you and book an appointment.
-In the run-up to surgery, you will be urged to eliminate alcohol and tobacco, and some medications may also be prohibited for a short period of time.
-Importantly, you will also have to avoid using all forms of contact lenses for a period of 2-4 weeks prior to their surgery.
+If everything aligns, the doctor will explain the keratoplasty procedure to you and book an appointment.
+In the run-up to the surgery, you will be urged to refrain from alcohol and tobacco, and some medications may also be prohibited for a short period of time.
+Importantly, you will also have to avoid using all forms of contact lenses for a period of 2-4 weeks prior to the surgery.

-When the surgery day arrives, you will be admitted to theatre and administered an eyedrop based anaesthetic to one or both eyes, depending on the nature of the keratoplasty procedure.
+When the surgery day comes around, you will be admitted to theatre and administered an eyedrop-based anaesthetic to one or both eyes, depending on the nature of the keratoplasty procedure.
 When this has been done, surgeons will use a very fine probe with a needle-like tip to manipulate the surface of the cornea.
-The needle tip won't penetrate the cornea at any stage (hence the procedure is classified as non-invasive).
+The needle tip won't penetrate the cornea at any stage (hence why the procedure is classified as non-invasive).
 Instead, it applies heat via radio waves.
-The temperature is maintained at a precise range to avoid excessive tissue damage, and surgeons apply pressure at a series of "spots" around the border of the cornea.
-As these spots heal, they tend to tighten up, drawing the cornea more tightly (think of it like a belt around the cornea).
+The temperature is precisely maintained to avoid excessive tissue damage, and surgeons apply pressure at a series of spots around the border of the cornea.
+As these spots heal, they tend to tighten up, drawing the cornea more tightly - think of it like a belt around the cornea.

 3. Discharge and Recovery

 When the spots have been created, the procedure is complete.
 There is usually no need for further measures, and you will be free to return home immediately.
-Recovery takes a period of weeks, as the cornea adopts its new position.
-This means that you will have to take care when washing and living their daily lifestyles.
+Recovery takes a period of weeks, as the cornea adjusts to its new form.
+This means that you will have to take care when washing and be mindful of it in day-to-day life.
 In some cases, contact lens bandages may also be applied.
-These are temporary, and should be needed only for a period of a few days.
+These are temporary, and would be necessary only for a few days.

 Are There Different Types of Conductive Keratoplasty?

 The procedure outlined above will vary little between patients.
-However, there are a number of different situations in which conductive keratoplasty is performed.
-For instance, keratoplasty may be carried out on one or both eyes.
-Patients may suffer from presbyopia or astigmatism in a single eye (monovision), resulting in a slightly different procedure.
-In these cases, one eye must be corrected for long-vision, and the other for close-vision, and finding the right balance is vital.
-Surgeons will need to ensure that the two corneas match up perfectly, to achieve the right level of focus.
-In other cases, CK is employed following laser eye surgery.
-On rare occasions, laser eye surgery can over-correct myopia (short-sightedness).
-Instead of resorting to further laser procedures, surgeons may recommend conductive keratoplasty as an effective response.
+However, there are a number of different situations in which CK is performed.
+For instance, it may be carried out on one or both eyes.
+Patients may suffer from long-sightedness, presbyopia or astigmatism in a single eye (monovision), resulting in a slightly different procedure.
+In these cases, one eye must be corrected for long-vision and the other for close-vision, where surgeons will need to ensure that the two corneas match up perfectly to achieve the right level of focus.
+In other cases, CK is employed following laser eye surgery, in the rare event of it over-correcting myopia (short-sightedness).
+Instead of resorting to further laser procedures, doctors may recommend CK as an effective response.